uptonking/note4yaoo/lib-db-pouchdb-examples-couchdb.md

     - Or it can run using SQLite rather than LevelDB
   - 🧐 It is modeled after the single-node design of CouchDB 1.x, although it contains some CouchDB 2.x features such as Mango queries.
   - PouchDB Server is much less battle-tested than CouchDB, but it does pass the full PouchDB test suite.
+  - PouchDB Server is a standalone REST server that implements the CouchDB API, while using a LevelDB-based PouchDB under the hood.
+It also supports an --in-memory mode and any LevelDOWN adapter
   - [Replication stream endpoint](https://github.com/pouchdb/pouchdb-server/issues/175)
     - The goal is to replace the existing replication algorithm with a less chatty protocol.
 Thoughts?
     - We have discussed this at CouchDB Dev Summit and for now our hypothesis is that Http/2 solves most of these issues